FAIR Fine Art Guide

 Send FAIR a weighted-silver packet, not a home verdict

-The goal is not to decide the final value at home.
-The goal is to give FAIR enough evidence to route the file, quote the right scope, and avoid bad assumptions about metal content or completeness before a specialist reviews the object.
+Do not decide final value at home.
+Give FAIR enough evidence to route the file, quote the right scope, and avoid bad assumptions about metal content or completeness.

 • Include the intended use: insurance scheduling, estate planning, probate, sale review, donation planning, equitable distribution, or general silver triage.